jeddl/NextJS-Static-Blog/src/pages/articles/contents/Manjaro-Installation_Configuration.md

 ## Preparation

-I have an old 2013 Macbook pro which was not really active at the moment, so I decided to give it a try regardless the bad customization capability of Apple.
+I have an old 2013 MacBook pro which was not really active at the moment, so I decided to give it a try regardless the bad customization capability of Apple.

 Here are some of the details of my machine